luiscoco/Azure_Services_review/README.md

 Data Explorer for log and time series analytics, Pipelines for data integration and ETL/ELT, and deep integration with other Azure services such as Power BI, CosmosDB, and AzureML

-Azure AI services help developers and organizations rapidly create intelligent, cutting-edge, market-ready, and responsible applications with out-of-the-box and pre-built and customizable APIs and models

-Example applications include natural language processing for conversations, search, monitoring, translation, speech, vision, and decision-making.

 ![image](https://github.com/luiscoco/Azure_Services_review/assets/32194879/6d845eb3-8714-4bf7-9f01-6800967b8ce0)

 ### 1.2.